-With soft serve machines there are two types of technologies you can choose from, a gravity machine and a pressurized machine.
-With a gravity machine you pour mix into the top and it flows down into the serving cylinders via gravity flow.
+With soft serve machines, there are two types of technologies you can choose from, a gravity machine and a pressurized machine.
+With a gravity machine, you pour the mix into the top and it flows down into the serving cylinders via gravity flow.
 Pressurized machines have refrigerated cabinets that pump air into the product.
 You can use either type of machine to produce many different products including frozen yogurt or ice cream.

-Another consideration that needs to be taken into account is capacity of each machine.
-How much finished product will you need?
-Depending on what your answer is, one of these machine will be a better solution than the other.
+Another consideration that needs to be taken into account is the capacity of each machine.
+How much-finished product will you need?
+Depending on what your answer is, one of these machines will be a better solution than the other.
 If you're not sure about the capacity needed then contact us and we can help.